-Assuming stressed conditions are experienced throughout 2021, such that the projected financial results from the automotive business, the hotel, the retail and catering businesses are subdued in line with 2020 performance, whilst simultaneously projected property sales do not materialise, the Organisation would still be in a position to fund its group wide operations taking cognisance of liquidity available.
+Assuming stressed conditions are experienced throughout 2021, such that the projected financial results from the automotive business, the hotel are subdued in line with 2020 performance, the Organisation would still be in a position to fund its group wide operations taking cognisance of liquidity available.

-The Boards of Directors of Mizzi Organisation Limited and of the companies constituting the Mizzi Organisation feel confident that with the measures taken, the secured financing arrangements and the diversity of the Organisation's business lines, the companies within the Organisation shall overcome the disruptions brought about by this pandemic.
-The directors consider the Organisation and all Organisation companies to be a going concern.
+The Boards of Directors of Consolidated Holdings Limited and of the companies constituting the Mizzi Organisation feel confident that with the measures taken, the refinancing arrangements and the diversity of the Organisation's business lines, the companies within the Organisation shall overcome the disruptions brought about by this pandemic, which have now been around for over 18 months.
+The directors consider the Organisation and all its separate components to be a going concern.
 Hence the going concern assumption in the preparation of these financial statements is considered appropriate and there are no material uncertainties which may cast significant doubt about the ability of the Organisation and its companies to continue operating as a going concern.